- Buyer's Guide

 We’re starting a new type of post, that we hope you like more than donuts.
-It’s imaginatively called ‘Road Tested’, where we’ll be putting various carry good through their paces.
+It’s imaginatively called ‘Road Tests’, where we’ll be putting various carry goods through their paces.

 We’ll try and post our initial impressions, then later follow up with a more thorough review, and then later still give you a follow up with how it has worn in.
 So this is an initial review of the Osprey Flap Jack pack.
 If there’s aspects you are curious about, chime in and we’ll cover them in the follow up post…

 Most of my bag collection consists of messenger bags.
 I have always loved how varied their designs are (colors, straps, materials), and I felt wearing one promoted a casual, laid back and relaxed vibe.
 However, despite their name, they are uncomfortable while cycling or on walks of any significant distance.

 While I have some backpacks, they are all designed specifically for hiking, cycling, or photography equipment.
 On a regular browse of Osprey’s site, a new line recently caught my eye.
 The Flap Jack’s feature set seems to have been designed exactly for my needs.
 It’s an active day pack with some great attention to detail.
 I picked up the backpack version (there’s also a courier option as well) in the black colorway and it has been my daily bag for the last three weeks.